Jacklai2000/Face-Recognition/README.md

 would also affect the accuracy of the classification.
 One of the side factors is the direction of faces such as a lateral face.
 For the training dataset, using different direction of face would lead to a higher difficulty for recognizing the front face test image.

+### Comparison

+We focus on the comparisons in KNN, decision tree and random forest.
+In terms of the variable for splitting, distance will be used for KNN.
+However, for the decision tree and random forest, principal component values will be used.
+This causes the difference in the method of the node assignment that KNN minimizes the distance between two transformed weight vectors, while decision tree and random forest focus on maximizing information gains.
+Finally, for the robustness, KNN is sensitive to outliers since it is based on the distance criteria.
+Outliers usually have larger values and hence the result will be affected.
+The nodes of the decision tree are not sensitive to outliers because the splitting is based on the majority vote.
+This is similar to the random forest and the multiple trees setting will further balance out the effect of the outlier.

+### Conclusion

+We have compared the performances of different methods for face recognition and found that KNN with PCA generally gives a good classification rate while decision tree and random forest with PCA do not.
+We also investigated the major reasons for the poor performances of PCA with high-dimensional classifiers, decision tree and random forest due to the low-dimensional data after PCA reduces the strength of these classifiers.
+Hence, we conclude that PCA is suitable when classifiers cannot cope with high-dimensional data.